Ambress92/MaxMinFairForwardPaths/README.md

 ## Project Structure

 - 📄 *MMFP.py*: main end to end script to run our method.
-It creates the DAG of forward paths, the Maxmin-fair distribution and to sample paths from it.
+It creates the DAG of forward paths, the Maxmin-fair distribution and samples paths from it.

 - 📄 *requirements.txt*: contains Python libraries requirements.